For Johnny and Matthew: Blue Jackets play their home opener with Gaudreaus in mind

 “It’s an emotional night for the hockey world,” Bennett said.
 "I’m glad I can be here and honor his legacy in any way.”

-The Panthers, like the rest of the NHL, are mourning right along with the Blue Jackets.
 Gaudreau was absolutely beloved by players, whether they ever were his teammate or not.
 Florida star Matthew Tkachuk, who missed the game with illness, knows of Gaudreau's affinity for purple Gatorade and bags of Skittles.
-So, every Panthers player got off the bus in Columbus on Tuesday afternoon with Gatorade and Skittles in their hands.
+So, every Panthers player got off the bus in Columbus on Tuesday with Gatorade and Skittles in their hands.

 “Johnny was a huge part of the hockey community but to me he was much more than that,” Tkachuk said.
-“A great friend, teammate and family man.
-Not a day goes by without me thinking about Johnny and Matthew.”
+“A great friend, teammate and family man."

+The Blue Jackets set up a replica of Gaudreau’s locker in the arena for fans to visit.
+Many fans did, reading some of the signs that were left in front of Nationwide Arena in the hours and days after the accident that claimed the lives of the brothers.
+They hugged and took photos, wiped away tears and reminisced.

+Kristen and Katie, the sisters of Johnny and Matthew, visited the memorial during the game.
+Kristen donned a No. 13 Columbus jersey in the home blue, while Katie wore a leather jacket with her brothers’ numbers of 21 and 13 on the front and stacked across the back, along with “Gaudreau.”

 Johnny Gaudreau — all of 5-foot-9 and 165 pounds — was a star at Boston College before making it to the NHL, his debut coming in Calgary’s finale for the 2013-14 season.
 His first goal came on his first shot in his first game, and his star only kept shining brighter from there.